glimpse-editor/glimpse-editor.github.io/content/posts/announcing-glimpse-0-1-2-beta.md

 ## Wait... what happened to 0.1.1?
 Don't panic!
 We inherited a build versioning scheme that seems to work well, so we now define odd number versions (eg. 0.1.1 and 0.1.99) as "in development" and even-number versions (eg. 0.1.0 and 0.1.2) as stable releases we take the time to beta test.

-If you want to find out more about how our release numbering works on [our FAQs page](/about/#how-does-your-release-numbering-work).
+You can find out more about how our release numbering works on [our FAQs page](/about/#how-does-your-release-numbering-work).

 ## Beta testing for the next release begins
 On Monday evening Bobby Moss (trechnex) successfully packaged the beta builds for Glimpse Image Editor 0.1.2 and published them on Flathub (Linux) and our own build server (Windows).
 We would like to also thank Mathieu Bridon for his assistance setting up our project's beta channel on Flathub.